Matt Olson Player Props: Braves vs. Diamondbacks

 Matt Olson At The Plate

-- Among the qualified hitters in baseball, his batting average ranks 82nd, his on-base percentage ranks 27th, and he is fifth in the league in slugging.
+- Among the qualifying hitters, he ranks 80th in batting average, while his on-base percentage ranks 23rd and he is fifth in slugging.

-- Olson has an RBI in 42 of 93 games this year, with multiple RBI in 20 of them.
-He has also driven in three or more of his team's runs in 10 contests.
+- In 44.7% of his games this season, Olson has driven in at least one run.
+In 20 of those games (21.3%) he recorded two or more RBI, while accounting for three or more of his team's runs in 10 contests.

-- In 52 of 93 games this year, he has scored, and 18 of those games included multiple runs.
+- He has scored in 52 of 94 games this season, and more than once 18 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.